 But while King Haakon’s role may be mostly ceremonial, like many figureheads he gains power from his popularity; and crucially for him, because he is, unusually, an elected monarch.

-Black screen cards with their white italic lettering appear regularly throughout the film, listing the day, time, location and distance from Oslo – regular reminders that the Norwegian Royal family is, reluctantly, fleeing.
+The black screen cards with their white italic lettering that appear regularly throughout the film list the day, time, location and distance from Oslo – they’re regular reminders that the Norwegian Royal family is, reluctantly, fleeing, but they also add structure to a story about multiple relationships and urgent decision making in the arena of war.

 By now the King is growing old – he’s 68, and becoming as physically creaky as the wooden bed he tries to rest on at a farmhouse, his face etched with weariness.
 He looks like one of those Edwardian patriarchs, stumbling up against the modern era, but though his stoicism and asceticism are rather old-fashioned, his accompanying sense of duty toward his country means he acts in quite a progressive way; and his obvious love for his family, particularly his grandchildren, is touching.